Court documents describe grisly discovery in Maine shootings

 “What happened in Bowdoin is undeniably tragic.
 But I ask everybody to please reserve judgement,” he said.

-Assistant Attorney General Leanne Robbin said the next step for law enforcement is to complete the investigation and present the case to a grand jury while victim advocates provide support to family and friends of the victims.
-“This is a horrible crime, unimaginable loss being faced by the victims, and our hearts go out to the victims,” Robbin said.
+Assistant Attorney General Leanne Robbins said the next step for law enforcement is to complete the investigation and present the case to a grand jury while victim advocates provide support to family and friends of the victims.
+“This is a horrible crime, unimaginable loss being faced by the victims, and our hearts go out to the victims,” Robbins said.

 Police have yet to discuss what might have been a motive behind the shootings on a rural property in Bowdoin and then along a busy interstate highway about 12 miles (19 kilometers) from Maine’s largest city, Portland.
 Police also have not discussed what gun or guns were used, or how Eaton obtained them.